 Paralegal Studies Program

-As the legal industry experiences significant transformation due to economic and technological changes, opportunities for well-prepared paralegals have increased significantly.
-Established in 1973, the Georgetown University Paralegal Studies Program combines academic rigor with legal and technical skills development to develop well-rounded legal professionals.
-Our graduates pursue successful careers as paralegals in legal, corporate, non-profit, or government organizations, or continue to law school.
+Established in 1973, the Georgetown University Paralegal Studies Program combines academic rigor with legal and technical competencies to develop well-rounded legal professionals.
+Our graduates pursue successful careers as paralegals in legal, corporate, non-profit, or government organizations, and many continue to law school.

-Georgetown's Paralegal Studies Program is the only paralegal program in Washington, D.C. approved by the American Bar Association, an important credential for most major legal employers.
-In addition to a comprehensive and rigorous legal education, students gain career and leadership skills needed to succeed in a highly competitive legal marketplace.
+Georgetown University's Paralegal Studies Program is the only paralegal program in Washington, D.C. approved by the Standing Committee on Paralegals of the American Bar Association, an important credential for most major legal employers.
+Taught by academics and experienced legal professionals, students complete a comprehensive and rigorous legal curriculum, have the opportunity to gain real-world experience through an internship, and acquire the career, leadership, and technical skills to succeed in the legal profession.

 Programs & Courses for Professionals